Student information

 - Cortes, D. 2022 isotree: Isolation-Based Outlier Detection, Comprehensive R Archive Network (CRAN).

 - de Bruin, S., Brus, D.J., Heuvelink, G.B.M., van Ebbenhorst Tengbergen T., and Wadoux, A.M.J.C.
 2022.
 Dealing with clustered samples for assessing map accuracy by cross-validation.
-Ecological Informatics, 69.
+Ecological Informatics, 69, and several papers citing this work.

 - Liu, F.T., Ting, K.M. and Zhou, Z.H.
 2012.
 Isolation-based anomaly detection.
 ACM Transactions on Knowledge Discovery from Data 6(1).